Postgraduate Research

 Closing dates

-The School’s deadlines for PhD applications are the end of March and mid-January.
+The School’s deadlines for PhD applications are usually early January and late March.
+Specific funding calls have their own deadlines (e.g. the GUDTP) so check deadline dates carefully.
 The start date for all Doctoral studies is 1st October, unless there are exceptional circumstances (e.g. external funding deadlines that require a start date outside these times).
-Please contact the Postgraduate Degrees Convenors Dr Sandra Obradovic and Dr Ailsa Strathie with any queries regarding the closing dates and application process.
+Please contact the Postgraduate Degrees Co-convenors via [email protected] with any queries regarding the closing dates and the application process.

 PhD programme structure